 11. FaxZero: Best online fax service for occasional use

-Online web browser that allows you to send faxes for free to anywhere in the US and Canada.
+Online web browser that enables you to send faxes for free to anywhere in the US and Canada.
 A good option for companies whose client base is centered in the US/Canada and who do not send large volumes of faxes.

 FaxZero lets you send a fax to any fax machine in the United States (including Puerto Rico) or Canada for free.
 Users don’t need a fax machine to do so, but you do need a valid e-mail address.

 The service also lets you send faxes to many other countries and while international faxing isn’t free, it is comparatively inexpensive.
 The premium fax costs $1.99 to the US/Canada, while fees vary for other countries based on the dialing cost.

-With their Premium option there is no FaxZero logo on the cover page, so companies may prefer that option for business communications.
+With the Premium option there is no FaxZero logo on the cover page, so companies may prefer that option for business communications.
 The number of pages increases from three to 25, and there's no five-fax-per-day limitation.
 Premium faxes are delivered with higher priority, this means that they go to the front of the line ahead of free faxes.

 Why trust us about online fax services?

 We’ve researched and evaluated online fax services since 2006.
 We’ve identified the most relevant and unique features for each service and made our recommendations based on our experiences while using the mobile and online interfaces like a typical customer.
 We also contact customer support teams and ask important questions about the feature tiers, pricing information and various technical aspects to make sure we recommend services with comprehensive and timely support.

 Important features of online fax services